plotly/plotly.js/BUILDING.md

-The section below provide additional info in respect to alternative building frameworks.
+The sections below provide additional info in respect to alternative building frameworks.

 ## Webpack